Skip to main content

 What is Compassion Fatigue?

-By Compassion Fatigue
+By Barbara Rubel Compassion Fatigue No Comments

 Compassion fatigue is the absorbing of another person’s traumatic material.
 Compassion fatigue is a unique phenomenon to those who work with those impacted by trauma, grief, bereavement and stressful circumstances.
 Although the experience did not happen to the helper, the other person’s painful experience is extremely felt.
 Some consider compassion fatigue the convergence of secondary traumatic stress and burnout.
 However, these definitions are uniquely defined concepts.
 Burnout, secondary traumatic stress,…